CIS192/website/src/pages/flask/index.md

 path: '/flask'
 ---

-# REST APIs
+# An Intro to Web Dev

-> Introduction to Flask
+> Featuring the Web Framework Flask!

-As a programmer, it can seem like building websites involves a lot of brand-new frameworks and complex paradigms.
-However, the complexity of web development has actually lead to the creation of easy-to-use libraries that abstract most of the complicated processes.
+As a programmer, it can seem like building websites involves [countless](https://xkcd.com/927/) frameworks and [complex](https://xkcd.com/1270/) paradigms… However, the [complexity](https://www.cis.upenn.edu/~cis455/) of web development has actually led to the creation of easy-to-use libraries and frameworks that abstract most of the complicated processes!

-In this section of the course, we will be working with a framework for web development: Flask.
-This homework assignment will have you building a REST API in Flask.
+In this lecture, we will be working with [Flask](https://github.com/pallets/flask), a Python framework for web development, by using it to build a [REST API](https://developer.mozilla.org/en-US/docs/Glossary/REST).
 Web development involves a lot of moving parts - we recommend you ask many questions!

 ## HTTP and REST APIs